Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 \subsubsection{Long Unitaries}

 Formula (\ref{Pjgauge}) implies the non-unitary building blocks of long unitaries are

-because they are unaffected by the elimination of ancillae.
-The matrix elements of $\Lambda_j$ are (\ref{Lambda0r}) and (\ref{Lambda1r}) we already introduced.
-To write the formulae of $X_j$ and $X_j^{-1}$, we need Bethe states with $r$ magnons over $k$ spins.
+because they are unaffected by the elimination of post-selected qubits.
+The matrix elements of~$\Lambda_j^{[i,r]}$ are (\ref{Lambda0r}) and (\ref{Lambda1r}).
+To write the formulae of $X_j$ and $X_j^{-1}$, we need Bethe states with $r$ magnons over~$k$ spins.
 We choose that the states have support in the last spins of the spin chain in view of the architecture of ABCs.
-The choice means Bethe states belong to
+In other words, Bethe states belong to

 where